Heads up: This description was created by AI and might not be 100% accurate.

 outer_join.rb

-if no post is found.
+if no post exists for that user.

 Ruby code snippet